dtcenter/METplotpy/docs/Users_Guide/tcrmw_cross_section.rst

 To generate the plot, perform the following:

-* Make sure you have the following Python packages installed:
-   * **Python 3.7** or above

-   * METcalcpy (use the same version number as this METplotpy)

-   * matplotlib 3.4.3

-   * metpy 1.1.0

-   * netcdf4 1.5.7 or above

-   * numpy

-   * pandas

-   * pint 0.17

-   * xarray

-   * yaml

-*Specific version numbers are specified when necessary.
-If versions are not specified, use a compatible version number for your operating system and existing packages.*

-* If you are running in a conda environment, verify that you are running the conda environment that has the above Python packages installed.
+* If you are running in a conda environment, verify that you are running the conda environment that has the Python packages specified in the requirements.txt file located in the $METPLOTPY_BASE directory.

 * cd to the $METPLOTPY_BASE/metplotpy/contributed/tc_rmw directory